Tobacco packaging warning messages: Nigeria

-From 2013 onward, the general warning is:
+From 2013 onwards, the general warning in Nigeria is: The Federal Ministry of Health warns that smokers are liable to die young.

 North Korea

 North Korea signed the WHO Framework Convention on Tobacco Control on 17 June 2003 and ratified it on 27 April 2005.
-Tobacco packaging warning messages are required on all types of packaging, but their appearance is not regulated in any way.
-They are usually printed in small print on the side of the package and only state that smoking is harmful to health.
-However, the descriptions must state the nicotine and tar content, must not be misleading and do need to be approved by local authorities.
+Warnings are required on all types of packaging, but their appearance is not regulated in any way.
+They usually state that smoking is harmful to health.
+However, nicotine and tar content listed must not be misleading and do need to be approved by local authorities.
 Graphic warning images that are now common worldwide have never appeared on packaging in North Korea.

 Norway

 Norway has had general warnings on cigarette packets since 1975.
 Norway's warnings of today were introduced in 2003 and are in line with the European Union's legislation, as Norway is an EEA member:

 On the front of cigarette and cigar packages, covering about 30% of the area: